-The heathen temples of Colosse were filled with illicit sexual activity of all kind.
+The heathen temples of Colosse were filled with illicit sexual activity of all kinds.
 They committed illicit sex in the name of religion.
-They would worship Ishtar (fertility deity; goddess of love) or Aphrodite.
-That is another name for Easter where they worshipped sex and fertility.
+They would worship Ishtar (fertility deity, goddess of love) or Aphrodite.
+That is another name for Easter, where they worshipped sex and fertility.
 The bunny is fertile.
 “Eggs” has to do with fertility.

-The New Testament uses “fornication” in a number of shades of meaning.
+The New Testament uses “fornication” in several shades of meaning.

 “Flee sexual immorality.
-Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body” (I Cor.
+Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body” (1 Cor.
 6:18).

 “Flee” means to become a fugitive.
 Run away from fornication.
 Don’t play with it.
 This is a warning to the saints.

 The New Testament uses “fornication” and “adultery” six times in the same verse; 20 times “fornication” stands by itself.
 There are 82 warnings in the New Testament against immorality of one kind or another.
 “Fornication” occurs 34 times in the Bible, 26 times in the New Testament.
-Of the 8 times it occurs in the Old Testament it is invariably figurative, referring to the apostasy of Israel.
+Of the 8 times it occurs in the Old Testament, it is invariably figurative, referring to Israel’s apostasy.
 Jehovah was the husband of Israel.
-Whenever Israel worshipped idols they committed fornication.
+Whenever Israel worshipped idols, they committed fornication.

 Victory over fornication comes by fleeing from it.

-Immorality appeals to people no matter what language they speak, what their educational background or their economic status.
-It is rampant on every continent as seen in the AIDS epidemic.
+Immorality appeals to people no matter their language, their educational background, or their economic status.
+It is rampant on every continent, as seen in the AIDS epidemic.

 It is not necessary to take lessons to be immoral.
 All we need to do is do what comes naturally.
 Barnyard morality is the standard for our day.
 It is debatable whether there is such a thing as morality at all.
 Is it right to have premarital sexual intercourse?
 This is not debatable from the Bible.
 God has spoken; it is a closed issue.

 The sin of fornication is so powerful that we cannot conquer it by will power.
-The only way we can gain victory over it is to not put ourselves in situations where we will be tempted by it.
+The only way we can gain victory over it is not to put ourselves in situations where we will be tempted.